Dec 14, 2022

 This is generally a vital need because most kiosk deployers are doing so in order to create a revenue stream.

-Revenue & Functionality
+Revenue & Functionality For Kiosks

 In order to create a revenue stream, there is a need to accept payments or remotely update content, both of which are dependent on an Internet connection.
 In the era of cyber attacks and compromised IT infrastructures, it’s not uncommon to be barred from your install location’s network.